Bath Festival of Blues and Progressive Music

 The Bath Festival of Blues and Progressive Music was a counterculture era music festival held at the Royal Bath and West Showground in Shepton Mallet, Somerset, England on 27–29 June 1970.
 Bands such as Pink Floyd and Led Zeppelin performed, and the festival was widely bootlegged.
 An 'alternative festival' was staged in an adjoining field where the Pink Fairies and Hawkwind played on the back of a flatbed lorry.

-Michael Eavis attended the festival and was inspired to hold later that year the first event of what would become the Glastonbury Festival of Contemporary Performing Arts.

 History

 The festival started at midday on the 27th (a Saturday) and finished on the following Monday at about 6:30 am.
 John Peel played records for early arrivers from the Friday evening and continued to do so between many of the sets until the end.
 The festival featured a line-up of the top British and American west coast bands of the day, including Led Zeppelin (headlining act), Pink Floyd, Hot Tuna, Country Joe McDonald, Colosseum, Jefferson Airplane (set aborted), The Byrds (acoustic set), Santana, The Flock, The Moody Blues (unable to play), Dr. John (acoustic set), Frank Zappa & The Mothers of Invention, Canned Heat, It's a Beautiful Day, Steppenwolf, Johnny Winter, John Mayall with Peter Green, Pentangle, Fairport Convention, Keef Hartley, and the Maynard Ferguson Big Band.
-This line-up was approaching the level of the more famous Isle of Wight festival held in August of the same year.
-As it attracted less press coverage at the time and was a smaller affair, it has generally received less attention in the years since.

 Bath was the brainchild of promoter Freddy Bannister and his wife Wendy Bannister, who had held the smaller Bath Festival of Blues within Bath itself in 1969.
 The 1970 show attracted a significantly larger crowd of 150,000, but, like the Isle of Wight festival, an audience of such magnitude created some serious on-ground difficulties.
 The logistics proved to be too vast for Bannister's small team to adequately cope with, and his security staff stole large amounts of gate receipts, resulting in a far smaller profit than expected.

+An 'alternative festival' was staged in an adjoining field where the Pink Fairies and Hawkwind played on the back of a flatbed lorry.